Fall of the Western Roman Empire: The Hunnic invasions (444–453)

+Valentinian III's assassination, and the sack of Rome (454–455)

 In 454, Aetius was personally stabbed to death by Valentinian. "[Valentinian] thought he had slain his master; he found that he had slain his protector: and he fell a helpless victim to the first conspiracy which was hatched against his throne."
 Valentinian himself was murdered by the dead general's supporters a year later.
 A rich senatorial aristocrat, Petronius Maximus, who had encouraged both murders, then seized the throne.
 He broke the engagement between the princess Eudocia and Huneric, heir to the Vandal throne.
 This amounted to a declaration of war with the Vandals.
 Petronius had time to send Avitus to ask for the help of the Visigoths in Gaul before a Vandal fleet arrived in Italy.
 Petronius was unable to muster any effective defence, tried to flee the city, and was torn to pieces by a mob who paraded the bits around on a pole.
 The Vandals entered Rome, and plundered it for two weeks.
 Despite the shortage of money for the defence of the state, considerable private wealth had accumulated since the previous sack in 410.
 The Vandals sailed away with large amounts of treasure and also with the princess Eudocia.
 She became the wife of one Vandal king and the mother of another, Hilderic.

 The Vandals conquered Sicily.
 Their fleet became a constant danger to Roman sea trade, and to the coasts and islands of the western Mediterranean.

+Avitus, Majorian, and Ricimer (455-461)

-455–456: failure of Avitus, further losses in Gaul, rise of Ricimer
+Rise and fall of Avitus: further losses in Gaul (455–456)

 Avitus, at the Visigothic court in Burdigala, declared himself Emperor.
 He moved on Rome with Visigothic support.
 He gained acceptance by Majorian and Ricimer, commanders of the remaining army of Italy.
 This was the first time that a barbarian kingdom had played a key role in the imperial succession.
 Avitus's son-in-law Sidonius Apollinaris wrote propaganda to present the Visigothic king Theoderic II as a reasonable man with whom a Roman regime could do business.
 Theoderic's payoff included precious metal from stripping the remaining public ornaments of Italy, and an unsupervised campaign in Hispania.
 There he not only defeated the Sueves, executing his brother-in-law Rechiar, but he also plundered Roman cities.
 The Burgundians expanded their kingdom in the Rhône valley, while the Vandals took the remains of the Diocese of Africa.
 In 456, the Visigothic army was too heavily engaged in Hispania to be an effective threat to Italy.
 Ricimer had just destroyed a pirate fleet of sixty Vandal ships.
-Majorian and Ricimer marched against Avitus, and defeated him near Placentia.
+Majorian and Ricimer marched against Avitus in a civil war, and defeated him near Placentia.
 He was forced to become Bishop of Placentia, and died (possibly murdered) a few weeks later.